kubevela/kubevela/docs/en/platform-engineers/definition-and-templates.md

 Please check [scaler](https://github.com/oam-dev/kubevela/blob/master/charts/vela-core/templates/defwithtemplate/manualscale.yaml) trait as a demonstration of how to set this field.

-### Capability Encapsulation
+### Capability Encapsulation and Abstraction

-The encapsulation (i.e. templating and parameterizing) of given capability are defined in `spec.schematic` field.
+The templating and parameterizing of given capability are defined in `spec.schematic` field.
 For example, below is the full definition of *Web Service* type in KubeVela:

 <details>